tzstoyanov/herak-raspberry/libs/common/services/cfg_store/README.md

 # Persistent configuration store

-Using the flash file system to store user defined configuration.
+Store user defined configuration in the local flash file system.

 ## Commands
 The commands can be sent to the device with a HTTP or a MQTT request.
 The result is printed on the current HTTP session, on the system console and on a remote log server.
 The device listens for HTTP commands on the `WEBSERVER_PORT` HTTP port and on `<MQTT_TOPIC>/command` MQTT topic, where these are configured in the `params.txt` file.